Kluvens/Computer-Science/Networking/application-layer.md

 - client and server: there's a always on server, which services requests from many other clients
 - peer to peer: no always on server, a peer can be a server uploading a file and can be a client downloading a file

+An application layer protocol defines:
+- the types of messages exchanged, e.g., request messages and response messages;
+- the syntax of the various message types, i.e., the fields in the message and how the fields are delineated;
+- the semantics of the fields, i.e., the meaning of the information in the fields;
+- rules for determining when and how a process sends message and responds to message.

+### Processes communicating across a network
+An application involves two processes in two different hosts communicating with each other over a network.
+The two processes communicate with each other by sending and receiving messages through their sockets.
+A process's socket can be thought of as the process's door: a process sends messages into, and receives message from, the network through its socket.
+The process assume that there is a transportation infrastructure on the other side of the door that will transport the message to the door of the destination process.
+A socket is the interface between the application layer and the transport layer within a host.
+It is also referred to as the API between the application and the network, since the socket is the programming interface with which networked applications are built in the Internet.

+### Addressing processes
+In order for a process on one host to send a message to a process on another host, the sending process must identify the receiving process.
+To identify the receiving process, one must typically specify two pieces of information:
+1. the name or address of the host machine
+2. an identifier that specifies the identity of the receiving process on the destination host

+The destination host is specified by its IP address.
+In addition to knowing the address of the end system to which a message is destined, a sending application must also specify information that will allow the receiving end system to direct the message to the appropriate process on that system.
+A receive-side port number serves this purpose in the Internet.
+When a developer create a new network application, the application must be assigned a new port number.

+### User agents
+The user agent is an interface between the user and the network application.
+For example, web broswer is a user agent.

+### Services needed
+- data loss: some applications can tolerant data loss whereas some can't
+- bandwidth: Some applications must be able to transmit data at a certain rate in order to be 'effective'.
+- timing: some applications are time sensitive whereas some aren't.

 ## Web and HTTP
 Web page consists of objects, each of which can be stored on different Web servers.
 More specifically, a webpage consists of an index html file and urls to each object, when transferring a webpage, we firstly transfer the index file, then all its embedded objects.

 HTTP is a web's application layer protocol.
+It defines how web clients request web pages from servers and how servers transfer web pages to clients.

 In the client/server model:
 - client which is the browser, requests, receives, and displays web objects